mihdan/cyr2lat/readme.txt

 = Where do I report security bugs found in this plugin? =

-Please report security bugs found in the source code of the undefined plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/b6b7bcdc-2668-4aed-9226-8e3b5e809ab0).
-The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.
+Please report security vulnerabilities by email to:

+**security@kagg.eu**

+When reporting a vulnerability, please include as much information as possible to help us reproduce and investigate the issue, such as:

+- A clear description of the vulnerability
+- Steps to reproduce
+- Proof-of-concept or exploit code (if available)
+- Affected versions

+We will review your report and respond as quickly as possible.

 == Changelog ==